avik-sengupta-kong/insoplus/readme.md

 **insoplus**

-A node js module for for add on functions on top of inso
+A node js module for for add on functions on top of inso.

+What the helper function can do.

+1. Remove upstreams when they are not needed.
+2. Add Route heders for either specific or for all routes.
+3. Add Route host for either specific or for all routes.

 Install
 Save this localally and either add this in the path or call using the full path.